Why “Learning Centers,” Not Blogs, are the Next Big Thing for Content Marketing

 But once a company “gets it,” the different types of content that can produced is profound:

-With so many ways to do this thing we call “content marketing,” a Learning Center on a company’s website becomes a natural means whereby to allow all your content to live in one place so that web visitors can find what they’re looking for and find it quickly.
+With so many ways to do these things we call “content marketing" and "sales enablement," a Learning Center on a company’s website becomes a natural means whereby to allow all your content to live in one place so that web visitors can find what they’re looking for quickly while presenting your sales team with a single location to point people to.

 How to Create a Powerful Learning Center for your Web Visitors: Health Catalyst